eltrompetero/armed_conflict_avalanche/README.md

     $ conda install -n <ENVIRONMENT NAME> -c conda-forge geopandas
     ```

 9. Copy the `voronoi_grids` and `data` folders to the working directory.
-You can download these folders from the Dropbox link.
+You can download these folders from the Zenodo link.
+If you wish to generate new voronoi grids, follow the instructions at [voronoi_globe](https://github.com/eltrompetero/voronoi_globe).

 ## Testing the installation